databrickslabs/dbldatagen/docs/source/APIDOCS.md

 ## Tutorials and examples

-In the root directory of the project, there are a number of examples and tutorials.
+In the [root directory](https://github.com/databrickslabs/dbldatagen) of the project, there are a number of examples and tutorials.

 The Python examples in the `examples` folder can be run directly or imported into the Databricks runtime environment as Python files.

-The examples in the `tutorials` folder are in notebook export format and are intended to be imported into the Databricks runtime environment.
+The examples in the `tutorials` folder are in Databricks notebook export format and are intended to be imported into the Databricks workspace environment.

 ## Basic concepts